mre/mre.github.io.v2/blog/2017-why-type-systems-matter.md

 We can safely assume that a file size is always a number.
 To be more precise, it must be a positive, natural number.
-There can be no negative file size and our smallest block of memory is one byte (on all but the most [obscure systems](https://en.wikipedia.org/wiki/4-bit)).
+There can be no negative file size, and our smallest block of memory is one byte (on all but the most [obscure systems](https://en.wikipedia.org/wiki/4-bit)).
-And since we're dealing with a discrete machine here, we know it can only be a filesize the machine can handle.
+And since we're dealing with a discrete machine here, we know it can only be a filesize the computer can handle.
 If we only could express all of this in a precise way...?

 This is where type systems enter the stage.
-In Rust you could define a `File` type with a field named `size`.
+In Rust, you could define a `File` type with a field named `size`.

 ```rust
 struct File {